-- Official copy of transcripts from all colleges previously attended - Background checks and drug screenings are required for clinical practice by some institutions used by the nursing program.
+- Official transcript for the TEAS V test.
+The TEAS V must have been taken within one (1) year of the application deadline.
+TEAS V tests greater than one year old must be retaken. - Background checks and drug screenings are required for clinical practice by some institutions used by the nursing program.
 All students are required to participate in background checks prior to clinical assignments.
 The student will be notified if a drug screen is required.
 Background checks will be at the expense of the student.
 A reasonable effort will be made to provide an alternative clinical experience if a student is not granted access to a clinical site.
 Clinical experience is a component of all required nursing courses.
-A course cannot be satisfactorily completed without completing the clinical component of the course. - A student who has been arrested or convicted of a crime other than a minor traffic violation may not be permitted to take the RN licensure examination.
+A course cannot be satisfactorily completed without completing the clinical component of the course. - \A student who has been arrested or convicted of a crime other than a minor traffic violation may not be permitted to take the RN licensure examination.
 This decision rests with the Georgia Board of Nursing (www.sos.state.ga.us).